Soviet Union: Economy

 By the early 1940s, the Soviet economy had become relatively self-sufficient; for most of the period until the creation of Comecon, only a tiny share of domestic products was traded internationally.
 After the creation of the Eastern Bloc, external trade rose rapidly.
 However, the influence of the world economy on the USSR was limited by fixed domestic prices and a state monopoly on foreign trade.
 Grain and sophisticated consumer manufactures became major import articles from around the 1960s.
 During the arms race of the Cold War, the Soviet economy was burdened by military expenditures, heavily lobbied for by a powerful bureaucracy dependent on the arms industry.
 At the same time, the USSR became the largest arms exporter to the Third World.
-Significant amounts of Soviet resources during the Cold War were allocated in aid to the other socialist states.
+A portion of Soviet resources during the Cold War were allocated in aid to the Soviet-aligned states.
+The Soviet Union's military budget in the 1970s was gigantic, forming 40–60% of the entire federal budget and accounting to 15% of the USSR's GDP (13% in the 1980s).

 From the 1930s until its dissolution in late 1991, the way the Soviet economy operated remained essentially unchanged.
 The economy was formally directed by central planning, carried out by Gosplan and organized in five-year plans.
 However, in practice, the plans were highly aggregated and provisional, subject to ad hoc intervention by superiors.
 All critical economic decisions were taken by the political leadership.
 Allocated resources and plan targets were usually denominated in rubles rather than in physical goods.
 Credit was discouraged, but widespread.
 The final allocation of output was achieved through relatively decentralized, unplanned contracting.
 Although in theory prices were legally set from above, in practice they were often negotiated, and informal horizontal links (e.g. between producer factories) were widespread.

 A number of basic services were state-funded, such as education and health care.
 In the manufacturing sector, heavy industry and defence were prioritized over consumer goods.
 Consumer goods, particularly outside large cities, were often scarce, of poor quality and limited variety.
 Under the command economy, consumers had almost no influence on production, and the changing demands of a population with growing incomes could not be satisfied by supplies at rigidly fixed prices.
 A massive unplanned second economy grew up at low levels alongside the planned one, providing some of the goods and services that the planners could not.
 The legalization of some elements of the decentralized economy was attempted with the reform of 1965.